wrode/Blog/_posts/2016-05-29-Blockchain.md

 -documenting isnt really enough, enforcing is also important.

-#### Agreeing about agreements

 There needs to be some sort of way that society agrees upon who owns what.
 One single source of the "truth".
 This is usually solved by one central authority documenting the state of things.

-In societies today you have a central authority for documenting and enforcing the agreement about agreements.
-This is the legislative branch of the government.
-If there is a dispute about a particular signed agreement, then you can take this agreement to the authority, who in turn chooses what to do about the dispute (AKA going to court).

-Its all about documenting the state of things.
-One truth which there is agreement about (at least on the societal level)

 ### Blockchain